 This is where practice tests came into the picture.
-The goal of practice tests designed in such a way that it is similar to the board exam is an important tool in order to gauge your where you are good at and where you are not.
-Take note of the things that you do not know yet and provide ample time to explore more about it.
+The goal of practice tests designed in such a way that it is similar to the board exam is an important tool in order to gauge where you are good at and where you are not.
+Take note of the things that you do not know yet and provide ample time to explore more about them.

 Review your mistakes on each practice test in order to remember each concept behind it.

 It is believed that the things that you remember the most are the things that you have been wrong before.

 3. Experience can be the best teacher.

 Recall the past clinical experience you have in the past.
 Correlate it in the book and see the difference between the actual and ideal setting.
 Remember that the nursing board examination uses an ideal setting, with a challenge to your critical thinking skills.
 Refer to textbooks in order to summarize each idea.